DxCx/webpack-graphql-server/README.md

     6. tslint.json             - configuration file for the linter
     7. typings.json            - typings needed for the server
     8. webpack.config.js       - configuration file of the compilation automation process for the library
+    9. Dockerfile			   - Dockerfile used to describe how to make a container out of apollo server

 Output files explained:
 ----